 A Nightmare on Elm Street 3: Dream Warriors (1987)

-Of course, we should really have included the first (and best) movie in the Nightmare on Elm Street franchise as a landmark in both Wes Craven’s career and the horror genre in general, but Freddy Krueger’s debut doesn’t need an introduction.
+Of course, we should have included the first (and best) movie in the Nightmare on Elm Street franchise as a landmark in both Wes Craven’s career and the horror genre, but Freddy Krueger’s debut doesn’t need an introduction.

 Must Watch If: You thought the original was as good as it got.